 Your report includes a full explanation of nutritional deficiencies in terms of essential nutrients and minerals, with advice on where to add supplements.

-As well as deficiencies, Toolbox Geonomics screens for any intolerances, particularly those relating to lactose and gluten.
+As well as deficiencies, My Toolbox Geonomics screens for any intolerances, particularly those relating to gluten.
 And it assesses your sensitivity towards alcohol and caffeine, with advice on how much you should be limiting yourself to per day.

 - 14-day meal plan with a shopping list